#Conversions overview video

 1. Conversions Information Form

-Filling out this form is the first step.
+Filling out the form that our integrations team sends via email is the first step.
 It requires knowledge about:

 - What types of conversions you need